-The Government Finance Officers Association of the United States and Canada (GFOA) has given an award for Outstanding Achievement in Popular Annual Financial Reporting to the City of Round Rock, Texas for its Popular Annual Financial Report for the fiscal year ended September 30, 2018.
-The City has applied for the PAFR award for the fiscal year ended September 30, 2019 and is awaiting a response from GFOA.
+The Government Finance Officers Association of the United States and Canada (GFOA) has given an award for Outstanding Achievement in Popular Annual Financial Reporting to the City of Round Rock, Texas for its Popular Annual Financial Report for the fiscal year ended September 30, 2019.
 The Award for Outstanding Achievement in Popular Annual Financial Reporting is a prestigious national award recognizing conformance with the highest standards for preparation of state and local government popular reports.
-In order to receive an Award for Outstanding Achievement in Popular Annual Financial Report for to program standards of creativity, presentation, accessibility, and reader appeal.
+In order to receive an Award for Outstanding Achievement in Popular Annual Financial Report for the state and local government popular reports.
+In order to receive an Award for Outstanding Achievement in Popular Annual Financial Report to program standards of creativity, presentation, accessibility, and reader appeal.

 An Award for Outstanding Achievement in Popular Annual Financial Reporting is valid for a period of one year only.
-The City of Round Rock has received a Popular Award for the last 8 consecutive years.
+The City of Round Rock has received a Popular Award for the last 9 consecutive years.
 We believe our current report continues to conform to the Popular Annual Financial Reporting requirements, and are submitting it to GFOA.